sysulic/LogicNMR/README.md

 ### The Description of LogicNMR Dataset.
 Each sample in LogicNMR consists of the following components:
-Sample_number： The sample number.
+Sample_number： The sample number. <br />

-Origin_Facts: The fact sets in initial knowledge base.
+Origin_Facts: The fact sets in initial knowledge base.<br />

-Default_Rules: The default rule sets in initial knowledge base.
+Default_Rules: The default rule sets in initial knowledge base.<br />
 Update_Facts: The updated fact sets.

 Noise_Facts: The noise fact sets.